Victorhe4rt/Calculator-Front-End-Challenge/README.md

 <h3>About the challenge:</h3>

-What we expect from you to learn with this challenge:<BR>
+What i expect from you to learn with this challenge:<BR>
 <BR>
 .Events.<BR>
 .Dom(document manipulation). <BR>